fersouza07/rockstar-copy-site/README.md

 I working this rockstar website copy for my training in HTML CSS. obvious is not completely identical because i'm a beginner in programing, but i tried and i think i manged to replace it well

-# In a few i uptade this repository in future when i learn javascript or something
+# In a few weeks i'll uptade this repository in after i learn javascript or something